skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 # Wait!

-> Why does it say char-set?
+> Why does it say charset?

 ---